-Finance 592: Empirical Analysis in Finance (Prof. Kiku) PhD Level Class, please contact professor NOT OFFERED IN FALL 2021
+Finance 592: Empirical Analysis in Finance (Fall) PhD Level Class, please contact instructor

 This course is an introduction to empirical finance with a focus on selected topics and econometric methods.
 The course will cover time-series and cross-sectional properties of asset returns, empirical tests of asset pricing models, present-value relations and predictability, and other topics time permitting.
-The interplay between asset pricing theories, statistical assumptions and relevant econometric techniques is explored in the context of published empirical work, including classical papers as well as a more recent research.
+The interplay between asset pricing theories, statistical assumptions and relevant econometric techniques is explored in the context of published empirical work, including classical papers as well as more recent research.
 Note that this course is designed for Ph.D. students.
 Interested MSF students should instead register for Applied Financial Econometrics and discuss whether they are suited for 592 with Professor Kiku.
 (Finance Research)

-Finance 594: Seminar in Corporate Finance (Prof. Almeida) PhD Level Class, please contact professor NOT OFFERED IN FALL 2021
+Finance 594: Seminar in Corporate Finance (Fall/Spring) PhD Level Class, please contact instructor